attachmentsme/developer-blog/quantified-site.md

 * monitoring the number of messages in our SQS queues.
 * monitoring important metrics in Graphite (more on this later.)

 When you release a major bug into produciton, it's useful to have a retrospective.
-What breakdowns in process that allowed for the mistake?
+What were the breakdowns in process that allowed for the mistake?
 Similarly, if we have an operational issue that Nagios fails to notify us of, we attempt to get a check in Nagios going forward.

 Here's what we currently have Nagios monitoring: